VincentEngel/VincentEngel.github.io/_posts/2024-03-25-ves-image-compare.md

 author: Vincent Engel
 ---

+Vesic is an open source android app which provides the user several options to compare two images the way they want to.

 Watch a short preview of the App on [YouTube](https://www.youtube.com/watch?v=KlXy7ZQIdQE)

 I started the project to create an app for an art teacher to easily compare images in different ways.
 After publishing the app, I received a lot of positive feedback.
 I also enjoyed learning about Android, so I decided to continue working on the app.